david672orford/android-webview-wsgi/README.md

 ## Building an APK

-Building an APK from this project currently requires three steps:
+Building an APK from this project currently requires four steps:

 1. Configure the project using build.py
  * Has no --port option since the system now picks the port at app startup.